gettyio/trueshop-cli/README.md

   Commands:

     generate [type]  Run a generator.
 Type can be
-      • app - Create a new Feathers application in the current folder
+      • app - Create a new Trueshop ecommerce in the current folder
       • authentication - Set up authentication for the current application
       • connection - Initialize a new database connection
       • hook - Create a new hook